 Developed by Fordham Bedford Housing Corporation on underused land leased from the Ursuline Bedford Park Convent, this $68 million project features an 8,000-square-foot green roof and 23,000 square feet of ground level landscaping.

-Serviam Gardens provides seniors with access to essential services, and an opportunity to age in place close to their family and friends.
+Serviam Gardens provides seniors with access to essential services and an opportunity to age in place close to their family and friends.

 West 135th Street Apartments

-The project, developed by Jonathan Rose Companies, preserved and greened 198 existing homes to keep them affordable for Harlem residents.
+This apartment complex, developed by Jonathan Rose Companies, preserved and greened 198 existing homes to keep them affordable for Harlem residents.

-Fox Point offers many on-site amenities, including 24 hour security, outdoor terraced areas, a library, a computer room and a play yard.
+Fox Point offers many on-site amenities, including 24-hour security, outdoor terraced areas, a library, a computer room and a play yard.

 Enterprise provided technical expertise for Fox Point, as well as $9 million in Low-Income Housing Tax Credit equity and a $50,000 Enterprise Green Communities grant.